FamilFG/Classical-ML-Completed-Models/README.md

 Completed models here.
-Practicees in the Python for AI/ML repo
+Practices in the Python for AI/ML repo